Canada advances to World Cup for first time in 36 years

 Canada missed out a chance to secure a spot in Qatar last week with a 1-0 loss to Costa Rica.
 It was Canada’s first loss in three World Cup qualifying rounds and it snapped a six-game winning streak.

-Boosted by the home crowd at BMO Filed, Canada rebounded against the Jamaicans, who were already eliminated from World Cup contention.
+Boosted by the home crowd at BMO Filed, Canada rebounded in a big way against the Jamaicans, who were already eliminated from World Cup contention.

+Following the match the fans broke into the Canadian national anthem, and Jonathan Osorio led the crowd for a drum chant before the team danced on the field.
+Buchanan circled the field waving Canada’s flag.

+“Speechless.
+Dream come true,” Osorio said.
+“We all dreamed of this as little kids, and as a Canadian that was impossible.
+Today the impossible happened.
+It’s an incredible feeling.

+In a post-game interview Herdman was doused with champagne by Canadian goalkeeper Milan Borjan.

+“Canada is a football nation, man.
+We better believe it,” Herdman said.
+“And we’re going to keep coming.
+We’ve only gotten started.”

-Canada sits atop the table in the final qualifying round, followed by the United States, which held the edge over third-place Mexico on goal difference.
+Canada sits atop the table in the final qualifying round with 28 points, followed by the United States, which held the edge over third-place Mexico on goal difference.
 The United States hosted Panama and Mexico was at Honduras later on Sunday.

+Costa Rica won 2-1 at El Salvador to maintain fourth place with 22 points and prevent the U.S. from being able to clinch Sunday night.
+Anthony Contreras scored on a bicycle kick in the 30th minute, Christian Gil tied the score one minute later and Joel Campbell put the Ticos ahead in the first minute of first-half stoppage time.
+Costa Rica hosts the U.S. on Wednesday night.

 The top three finishers in the North and Central American and Caribbean region book the trip to Qatar.
 The fourth-place team goes to an intercontinental playoff against a team from Oceania.